ICHEI Visited Latvia and Serbia to Explore CooperationJune 19, 2019

 On June 12th, the delegation embarked on an arduous trip of investigation and communication in Serbia.
 Chronologically, the delegation visited University of Novi Sad, the Serbian National Commission for UNESCO under the Ministry of Foreign Affairs of Serbia, the Ministry of Education, Science and Technological Development, Belgrade Metropolitan University, the Ministry of Culture and Media, the Cabinet of Minister for Innovation and Technological Development, and HUAWEI Serbia Branch Company.
 The delegation held fruitful meetings with the above organizations and established regular contact channels, laying a sound foundation for ICHEI’s work in Serbia in the future.

 At the University of Novi Sad (UNS), the delegation met with Prof. Dejan Madic, Vice Rector for Internationalization, and representatives from the International Relations Office, Information and Public Relations Centre, the Biosense Institute and the Faculty of Technical Sciences.
-Both sides exchanged ideas on online degree-awarding education, refugee education, and information sharing channels, etc, and reached a consensus on cooperation.
+Both sides exchanged ideas on online degree-awarding education and information sharing channels, etc, and reached a consensus on cooperation.
 After the meeting, the delegation visited the E-learning Lab of UNS and learned a lot about UNS’ efforts in ICT in education development.

 UNS hosts the Secretariat of China-Central Eastern European Countries Higher Education Institutions Consortium and is a pioneer in advancing cooperation among Chinese and Serbian universities.
 Vice Rector Dejan Madic said that UNS stands ready to cooperate with ICHEI and Southern University of Science and Technology to promote common development.